ibm-cloud-docs/watsonxdata/provisioning-spark.md

 1. [Track instance readiness](#lh-instance-readiness).

-For more information on the Resource controller REST API for creating an instance, see [Create (provision) a new resource instance](/apidocs/resource-controller/resource-controller#create-resource-instance).
+For more information on the Resource controller REST API for creating an instance, see [Create (provision) a new resource instance](/apidocs/resource-controller/resource-controller#create-resource-instance){: external}.

 ## Tracking instance readiness
 {: #lh-instance-readiness}